Patience / Solitaire

 Dig Solitaire has a range of free online solitaire games.

-From Funkitron you can buy a Solitaire Kingdom Supreme - a variation of Klondike Solitaire for Windows in which the pack contains various bonus cards and key cards which confer special powers when discovered.
-Also available for Mac and iPhone.
+From Funkitron you can buy a Solitaire Kingdom Supreme - a variation of Klondike Solitaire for Windows or Mac in which the pack contains various bonus cards and key cards which confer special powers when discovered.

 DKM software offers an range of free online Solitaire games.